kayodebristol/vscode-stocks/README.md

   "vscode-stocks.refreshInterval": 30000
 ```

-## Disclaimer
+# Disclaimer

-By reading this, you agree that this is used at your own risk.
+By reading this, you agree that this will be used at your own risk.

 Excerpt from IEXCloud Disclaimer (see [IEXCloud Terms](https://iexcloud.io/terms/))